ember-cli/ember-cli-eslint/README.md

 - `group` can be set to `false` to go back to the previous behavior where every generated test was contained in its own separate module.

+- `rulesDir` is the name of the directory for your custom eslint rules.
+  It defaults to `'eslint_rules'`.

 ### On Build Files